ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 chmod +x cloudctl
 ```

-Verify and install `es cli`: Go to the Event Streams UI > Toolbox > CLI section.
+Install and Verify `es cli`: For help go  to the Event Streams UI > Toolbox > CLI section in the Event Streams Console.

 ```sh
 cloudctl plugin install ./es-plugin